Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

-If you’ve ever spotted a cockroach in your kitchen and wondered whether it might fly at you, you’re not alone.
-It’s one of the most common questions homeowners ask when they discover these unwanted guests.
+If you’ve ever spotted a cockroach in your kitchen, you may have wondered if it could fly at you.
+You’re not alone.
+It’s one of the most common questions homeowners ask.
 So can German cockroaches fly?
-The short answer is no, German cockroaches do not fly in any practical sense.
-While they have fully developed wings, they almost never use them.
+The short answer is no, German cockroaches do not fly.
+They have fully developed wings, but they almost never use them.

-In my experience working in pest control since 2015, I’ve encountered countless German cockroach infestations throughout the DC metro area.
-In fact, German, oriental, and American roaches are some of the most common cockroach species we deal with in this region.
-Understanding how these pests move and behave is the first step toward getting rid of them for good.
+I’ve worked in pest control since 2015 and have dealt with many German cockroach problems across the DC metro area.
+German, oriental, and American roaches are some of the most common species in this region.
+Knowing how these pests move and behave is the first step toward getting rid of them.

 Do German Cockroaches Have Wings?

 Yes, adult German cockroaches do have wings.
-Both males and females develop a complete set of wings that cover their entire abdomen.
-You can see these wings lying flat against their back when you look at an adult roach.
+Both males and females grow a full set of wings.
+These wings cover their entire abdomen.
+You can see them lying flat against the roach’s back.

-However, having wings doesn’t mean they use them.
+But having wings doesn’t mean they use them.
 German cockroaches are built for running, not flying.
-Their wings are relatively small compared to their body, and they simply don’t generate enough lift for sustained flight.
+Their wings are small compared to their body.
+They just don’t create enough lift for real flight.

 According to PestWorld.org, German cockroaches “rarely fly.
 Instead, they prefer to run.”
-While they possess fully functional wings, research shows they may only glide short distances of 1-2 meters when absolutely necessary, such as when escaping immediate danger.
+They have fully working wings.
+But research shows they may only glide short distances of 1-2 meters when they must, such as when escaping danger.

 Why Don’t German Cockroaches Fly?